lalithranga/my-project-for-MissionReady01/README.md

 ## Features

-- 🌍 Latest environmental news from various countries
+- 🌍 Demo layout for an environment news homepage
-- 📰 Well-structured and easy-to-read news articles
+- 📰 Well-structured sections for news articles
-- 🔍 Search functionality to find relevant topics
+- 🔍 Placeholder search functionality
 - 🎨 Responsive design for all devices
-- 🌱 Focus on sustainability and climate change updates
+- 🌱 Simple navigation and UI design

 ## Installation